 William Cavendish, the Duke of Newcastle (1592-1676), served as a cavalry officer on the Royalist side in the English Civil War.
 He urged that training be based on understanding and patience, not the coercion that was still the rule of horse training.
 As one modern commentator points out, "He was the best riding master of the seventeenth century."

 To protect the horses in transit, slings were constructed to allow the horses to swing with the roll of the ship, and to take the weight off their feet.
 Confinement in damp, dark holds and lack of exercise took its toll on equine emigrants.
-Sometimes half of the horses died in route to America.
+Sometimes half of the horses died en route to America.
 That section of the Atlantic Ocean known as the "Horse Latitudes" gained its name from the sad fact that innumerable dead horses were thrown overboard into the ocean during these early voyages of colonization.
-Before wharves were build, the horses were lowered into the water and made to swim ashore, led by men in rowboats.
+Before wharves were built, the horses were lowered into the water and made to swim ashore, led by men in rowboats.

 In the 1600s, an Italian horse trainer and his horse performed in front of God-fearing peasants in France.
 These people burned and killed the trainer and his horse.
 To them, natural horsemanship had to be connected to the devil.
 Man was convinced that a horse had to be controlled by muscle, force, fear and violence.
 So anyone not using these methods must be connected to evil.
 Being the ultimate predator that man is, it is always easiest to resort to his primal aggressive traits.